 1. Employer-Sponsored Dental Insurance

-Most Ontarians receive dental coverage through their employer or a group benefits plan.
-These plans are often the most cost-effective because your employer shares the premium cost with you.
-If your workplace offers multiple plan options, compare the coverage percentages and annual maximums, not just the premiums.
-Sometimes paying a few extra dollars per month can save hundreds on major treatments later.
+If your workplace offers multiple plan options, compare the coverage percentages, annual maximums, waiting periods, and what’s included in major services, not just the premiums.
+Sometimes paying a few extra dollars per month for a higher-tier plan can save hundreds (or thousands) on major treatments later.

 2. Individual Dental Insurance Plans

-According to an article on PubMed Central, bundling in medical insurance means paying a single fee for all care related to a treatment, like surgery and recovery.
+According to an study on PubMed Central, bundling in medical insurance means paying a single fee for all care related to a treatment, like surgery and recovery.
 It reduces unnecessary costs and improves care coordination.
 However, it might lead to less treatment for some or higher costs for sicker patients.

 Further Reading: Specialized Dental Services for Seniors in Oakville